jcgneto/bifidobacterium/README.md

         phylogroup_4_phylotype_2.sh (get a list of phylogroup_4_phylotype_2 unique genes) phylogroup_4_phylotype_3.sh (get a list of phylogroup_4_phylotype_3 unique genes)

+Note - this analysis does not guarantee that the primers are specific for each strain across the Bifido genus.
+There are limitations to specificity, but we tried our best to make it work for our system.

 ## References

 1. Andrews S. (2010).
 FastQC: a quality control tool for high throughput sequence data.
 Available online at: http://www.bioinformatics.babraham.ac.uk/projects/fastqc